 - 11365.020.
-To take a regulatory action under this article, an agency shall do all of the following: - (a) Prepare a preliminary text of the proposed regulatory action. - (b) Assess the potential financial impact of the proposed regulatory action on California businesses, individuals, housing costs, state agencies, local agencies, and school districts. - (c) Give public notice of the proposed regulatory action. - (d) Accept written public comment for at least 45 days after giving public notice. - (e) Certify in writing that all written public comments received in the public comment period were read and considered by the agency and that no adverse comment was received. - (f) Prepare the final text of the proposed regulatory action. - (g) Transmit the final text of the proposed regulatory action, the certification required by paragraph (5), and the rulemaking file to the office. - Comment.
-Section 11365.020 provides a procedure that an agency may use when proposing a regulatory action that it expects to be noncontroversial.
+To take a regulatory action under this article, an agency shall do all of the following: - (a) Prepare a preliminary text of the proposed regulatory action. - (b) Determine the potential financial impact of the proposed regulatory action on California businesses, individuals, housing costs, state agencies, local agencies, and school districts. - (c) Give public notice of the proposed regulatory action. - (d) Accept written public comments for at least 45 days after giving public notice. - (e) Certify in writing that all written public comments received in the public comment period were read and considered by the agency and that no adverse comments were received. - (f) Prepare the final text of the proposed regulatory action. - (g) Transmit the final text of the proposed regulatory action, the certification required by subdivision (e), and the rulemaking file to the office.

+Comment.
+Section 11365.020 provides a procedure an agency may use when proposing a regulatory action that it expects to be noncontroversial.
 See Section 11365.010 (purpose and application of article).
-Note that this procedure may not be used if agency receives any adverse comment.
-See 11365.030 (adverse comment). - See also Sections 11342(b) ("office" means the Office of Administrative Law), 11342(h) ("regulatory action" means the adoption, amendment, or repeal of a regulation).
+This procedure may not be used if the agency receives any adverse comment.
+See Section 11365.030 (adverse comment).